miladghaznavi/crdts/README.md

 the original ORSet distinguishes between `add` operations on the same element by assigning a unique tag to each `add` invocation and storing the unique identifier alongside the  element.
 An element is removed by moving it to a tombstone set.
 An element can be always added to the set because it is assigned a new tag.
-This implements *add-wins* policy where an `add` on an  element `e` wins over concurrent `remove` operations on `e`.
+This implements *add wins* policy where an `add` on an  element `e` wins over concurrent `remove` operations on `e`.

 The original ORSet consumes unbounded memory because `remove` does not release any memory allocation.
 Thus, the memory usage grows by the number of add operations.
-OptORSet subsumes the need for tombestone set and bound the memory usage of the set.
-The intution is that because a `remove` operation is effective only after an add, there is no need to maintain the tombestone set.
+OptORSet subsumes the need for tombestone set and bound the memory usage of the set; a `remove` operation is effective only after an add, thus there is no need to maintain the tombestone set.

 `merge` takes an ORSet object that we call it remote set, and merge it with the local ORSet object. `merge` applies remote remove operations, applies remote add operations, and updates the local version vector